 What is Mode Conditioning Patch Cable and Why Need It?

-Fiber Optic Mode Conditioning Patch Cable(MCP) is one duplex multimode fiber patch cord, which has one short length of single mode fiber at the start of the transmission end.
+Fiber Optic Mode Conditioning Patch Cable(MCP) is one duplex multimode fiber patch cord, which has one short length of single-mode fiber at the start of the transmission end.

 Gigabit Ethernet (GbE) requires a laser light source instead of an LED source to power the network, due to the lasers faster rise and fall times, the pulses of light injected into the fiber are more tightly packed together thus greater bandwidth.

-Without the use of mode conditioning patch cord, multiple signals are generated when a single-mode laser launch into the center of a multimode fiber.
+Without the use of a mode conditioning patch cord, multiple signals are generated when a single-mode laser launch into the center of a multimode fiber.
 Multiple signals can be generated that overlap each other and make it difficult for the receiver to interpret.
 This condition is known as Differential Modal Delay (DMD).